-The key switch, used to start and shut off the engine, has 3 positions: OFF, RUN, and START.
+The key switch, used to start and stop the engine, has 3 positions: OFF, RUN, and START.

 To start the engine, rotate the key to the START position.
-Release the key when engine starts and it moves automatically to the RUN position.
+Release the key when engine starts and it will move automatically to the RUN position.

-To shut off the engine, rotate the key to the OFF position.
+To stop the engine, rotate the key to the OFF position.